 From Silos to Systems — Monitored.Reported.

-Canada's environmental data is spread across 40+ portals with no unified view.
-ECCC Climate Intelligence is the data infrastructure that connects what already works.
+Canada's environmental data lives across 40+ specialized portals, each built with purpose.
+ECCC Climate Intelligence is the integration layer that connects what already works.

 $3.1B